-If, after you file your return, your foreign tax is redetermined, you must file Form 1040X, Amended U.S. Individual Income Tax Return, or other amended return to notify the IRS so that your U.S. tax for the year or years affected can be redetermined.
-Complete and attach to Form 1040X or other amended return a revised Form 1116 for the tax year affected by the redetermination.
-The revised Form 1116 must reflect the changes made by the foreign tax redetermination.
+If any of these occur after you file your return, you must file Form 1040X, Amended U.S. Individual Income Tax Return or other amended return to notify the IRS so that your U.S. tax for the year or years affected can be redetermined.
+Complete and attach to Form 1040X or other amended return a revised Form 1116 for the tax year(s) affected.
 See Regulations section 1.905-4T(b) for more information.